 Authorization

-Vendy authenticates your API requests using your permanent Access Key and Secret Key .
-All API requests must be made over HTTPS and include an Authorization header with your credentials .
-This method is used to simplify integration by removing the need to generate and refresh temporary tokens, and requests made over plain HTTP will fail .
+Vendy authenticates your API requests using your permanent Access Key and Secret Key.
+All API requests must be made over HTTPS.
+This method is used to simplify integration by removing the need to generate and refresh temporary tokens, and requests made over plain HTTP will fail.

 How to Authenticate